razifyusof/razifyusof.github.io/README.md

 **New application access**
   * Provide an access solution for the business development application.
   * Provide an access solution for the on-premises resources.

 ---

 ### Provided Solutions

 **1) New user accounts**

+**Solution Diagram**

+![CAzure1](/imglib/azuretailwind1.png)
 - Use Azure AD connect installed on On-Prem Active Directory to sync users to Azure Entra ID.
 For new marketing partner users can be added as Azure B2B Collaboration.

-![CAzure1](/imglib/azuretailwind1.png)

 **Benefits for this solutions**